Simulink Verification and Validation

 This example starts with the model that only has a few requirements links.
-Use Analysis > Requirements > Highlight model to highlight requirementshighlight requirements.
+Use Analysis > Requirements Traceability > Highlight model to highlight requirements.
 Orange highlighting corresponds to objects with linked requirements.
 Empty-fill highlighting is for subsystems whose children have links to requirements.
-Double-click the fuel rate controller block to open the subsystemopen the subsystem and review child objects with requirements.
+Double-click the fuel rate controller block to open the subsystem and review child objects with requirements.

 open_system('slvnvdemo_fuelsys_officereq/fuel rate controller'); rmi('highlightModel', 'slvnvdemo_fuelsys_officereq');

 This opens the linked document and selects the target content.